The Sentinel

 Borrower Gets Sanctioned

-In the event that the borrower of a market is added to the Chainalysis oracle, any markets that they have deployed are immediately considered irreparably poisoned: all lenders will be affected by strict liability if they withdraw assets after the borrower deposits any back to the market after this point.
+In the event that the borrower of a market is added to the Chainalysis oracle, any markets that they have deployed are immediately considered irreparably poisoned: all lenders will be affected by strict liability if they withdraw assets after the borrower repays assets back to the market after this point.

 If this happens, the archcontroller is likely to sever the market - this means that while it will still operate normally, it will no longer show up on the UI (which queries the archcontroller for a list of which markets to display), and escrow contracts cannot be created for it.

-You're going to want to speak to a lawyer in your jurisdiction if you're a lender to a market where this happens.
+You're going to want to speak to a lawyer in your jurisdiction if you're a lender to a market where this happens: we don't have a good answer in code for this, since it's fundamentally an off-chain issue.

 Last updated